Updated on: September 21, 2023

 hide.me has one of the only free plans on the market that allows P2P traffic — you’re limited to 10 GB per month, but that should be enough if you only occasionally download small torrent files.
 It also works with top P2P apps like uTorrent and qBittorrent.

 The VPN’s free plan also provides access to servers in 5+ countries, including the US, the UK, Singapore, and Germany.
-This makes it easier to connect to nearby servers to get faster speeds.

 And speaking of speeds, hide.me’s free plan is pretty fast — websites usually loaded instantly, HD videos loaded in 2–3 seconds, and it only took me 6–7 minutes to torrent a 2.2 GB file.

 Also, the VPN’s free plan provides strong security and privacy.
-It has advanced features like RAM-only servers, perfect forward secrecy, and full leak protection, and a strict no-logs policy.
+It has advanced features like RAM-only servers, perfect forward secrecy, full leak protection, and a strict no-logs policy.

 The paid plan also adds access to the provider’s entire server network, which numbers 2,100+ servers in 50+ countries.
-While the network size is great, other competitors have larger networks — ExpressVPN has 3,000+ servers in 90+ countries, and CyberGhost VPN has 9,400+ servers in 90+ countries.

 hide.me has affordable plans that start at $3.84 / month.
 There’s a 30-day money-back guarantee for all plans.

-hide.me has the best free plan for torrenting — it has servers in 5+ countries that support P2P traffic and allows 10 GB per month, which is enough for torrenting small files.
+hide.me has a decent free plan for torrenting — it has servers in 5+ countries that support P2P traffic and allows 10 GB per month, which is enough for torrenting small files.
 It also comes with strong security and privacy features, and fast speeds.
 The paid version adds more security features and servers, and streaming support.
 The paid plans are affordable and backed by a 30-day money-back guarantee.

 6. Windscribe — Decent Free VPN for Streaming

-Windscribe has one of the only free plans that has streaming support — it works with top sites like Netflix, HBO Max, BBC iPlayer, and Amazon Prime.
+Windscribe has one of the only free plans that has streaming support — it works with top sites like Netflix, Max, BBC iPlayer, and Amazon Prime.
 In addition, this is also one of the few free VPNs that allows unlimited connections, so you can use it on as many devices as you want, making it a good pick if everyone in your family needs a free VPN.

 Windscribe also has pretty good speeds.
 During testing, websites usually took 4 seconds to load, and HD videos loaded in 4–5 seconds — this is decent, but not as fast as hide.me, Proton VPN, and Hotspot Shield’s free plans.